geometry-zsh/geometry/README.md

 To activate this option, just set `PROMPT_GEOMETRY_COLORIZE_ROOT` to true.
 Symbol and color can be customized by changing the `GEOMETRY_SYMBOL_ROOT` and `GEOMETRY_COLOR_ROOT` variables.

 Note that this option overrides the color hashing of your prompt symbol.

+#### time elapsed for long-running commands

+You can optionally show a time display for long-running commands by setting the `PROMPT_GEOMETRY_EXEC_TIME` variable to true.

 ### FAQs